Mc-Zen/zero/src/rounding.typ

   /// -> "+" | "-"
   sign: "+",

   /// The precision to round the uncertainty to.
-If `auto`, the uncertainty left as is.
+If `auto`, the uncertainty
+  /// left as is.
+If given as an int, the precision is interpreted in terms
+  /// of number of significant figures.
+Alternatively, a dictionary of the form
+  /// `(places: int)` can be passed to specify the precision in terms of decimal
+  /// places.
-  /// -> auto | int
+  /// -> auto | int | dictionary
   precision: auto,

   /// Rounding direction.